 - 57. To that end, California has tied the Act's 60-day notice and reporting obligations to increases in the WAC, defined by federal law as the national list price for pharmaceuticals.
 As a practical matter, SB 17 bans manufacturers from raising prices anywhere in the United States during the 60-day notice period because the WAC is the list price in every state, and an increase anywhere in the country during the 60-day notice period would violate California law.
 As a result, in New Hampshire, Pennsylvania, Arkansas, and elsewhere, a manufacturer cannot increase the list price that governs in that state until California's 60-day ban expires.
 The requirement of 60 days' notice is functionally equivalent to the requirement of price-certification in Brown-Forman.
 While New York in Brown-Forman at least purported to regulate only New York prices, in both cases, adjusting an out-of-state list price violates an in-state requirement.
 Under SB 17, increasing the WAC will trigger the Act's impositions, even if developments in other states or throughout the supply chain spurred the adjustment. - 58.
 The Act's quarterly reporting requirements requiring an explanation for price increases constitute an additional burden.
 Violation of that requirement could subject a manufacturer to fines of \$1,000 per drug, per day if the State deems a manufacturer's "explanation" incomplete.
 By forcing manufacturers to justify price increases, SB 17 imposes burdens on pricing nationwide.
 A manufacturer of a qualifying drug that wishes to increase the WAC, which is a nationwide list price, above the 16-percent threshold, must provide advance notices, must comply with California's reporting and justification requirements, and must engage in compelled and self-disparaging speech (as discussed in detail below).
-And any failure to provide OSHPD with an adequate justification for increases in the national list price subjects the manufacturer to fines in California.
-The purpose and effect of these requirements is to control prices in other states-again, as the author of SB 17 proclaimed, to create a "national policy."
+And any failure to provide OSHPD with an adequate justification for increases in the national list price subjects the manufacturer to fines in

-Hernandez, supra note 1 (emphases added).
-Anthony Wright (for Health Access California), supra note 40, at 1:44-2:02 (emphasis added).
+47 Hernandez, supra note 1 (emphases added).

+48 Anthony Wright (for Health Access California), supra note 40, at 1:44-2:02 (emphasis added).